Giuliano da Sangallo: Legacy

-Giuliano's legacy is unlike other architects of the era, because many of his largest works remain either unfinished or are no longer standing at all such as Santa Maria delle Carceri, Palazzo Gondi, and the Church of San Gallo.
+Giuliano's legacy is unlike other architects of the era, because many of his largest works remain either unfinished or are no longer standing at all, such as Santa Maria delle Carceri, Palazzo Gondi, and the Church of San Gallo.
 Instead, his legacy is largely based on more abstract concepts.
 Sangallo's legacy remains through his Sienese Sketchbook.
 This sketchbook provides an intimate look into Sangallo's mind.
 It includes ideas he had for concepts ranging from new forms of artillery to cathedral domes to sculptures.
 Many of these designs were accompanied by measurements and technical details.
 Additionally, the sketchbook features drawings Sangallo did of already existing structures that he saw on his travels throughout Italy and Europe.
 Based on this, it appears that Sangallo was also interested in the study of medieval architecture as well as classical architecture.

-In addition to the sketchbook, the name Sangallo came to be associated with high quality architecture, because of Giuliano's impressive career.
-After his reputation grew, other architects of the time adopted Sangallo as a name to try and associate themselves with Giuliano's skill and ability.
+In addition to the sketchbook, the name Sangallo came to be associated with high-quality architecture because of Giuliano's impressive career.
+After his reputation grew, other architects of the time adopted Sangallo as a name to try to associate themselves with Giuliano's skill and ability.